lulizou/spASE/README.md

   2.  x1 coordinates of that bead or spot
   3.  x2 coordinates

+Then the same information as well as the result of `spase` can be used in `plotSpase` to generate smoothed allele probability functions, cross-sections of those functions, and 2D z-score plots.

 Code to reproduce figures and results can be found in the vignettes folder.